-Ben Affleck and Jennifer Garner File for Amicable Divorce, But will It Work?
+Ben Affleck And Jennifer Garner File For Amicable Divorce, But Will It Work?

 — TMZ (@TMZ) April 13, 2017

-Extra ordinary Hollywood divorce
+Extraordinary Hollywood divorce

 A TMZ report claimed Garner and Affleck signed their divorce papers without involving lawyers and that they also filed their divorce documents together.